 Examine for a moment that case of the student who asked for directions.
 If he was a white teen rather than a black one, how would the woman who answered the door have responded?
 Would she have yelled until her husband appeared with a shotgun, or would she have sympathetically helped the teen find his way to school?
 I will go out on a limb here and suggest that this affair would have had vastly different consequences, had the lost visitor been a white teenager.

 In my opinion, America is, as it has been since its birth, in a state of perpetual, cultural racism.
 As much as we hope and attempt to be otherwise, racism is still the norm and not the exception.
 You don’t have to be black to believe that black lives matter, any more than you have to be Muslim to believe Muslim lives matter.
 “Black Lives Matter” does not identify or proclaim the virtues or wrongdoings of any specific social identity.
 It is an outcry for equal rights – for all people.

 There is no guarantee, no straightforward way to relegate racism to the pages of history; we must change the way we feel, think, what we say, and what we do.
 We can start by expressing our outrage over incidents like these.
 We must continue to destroy perceptions that people of color are, somehow, inferior or dangerous.
 We must conduct ourselves as, and raise our children to be, responsible citizens who won’t tolerate racism and bigotry.
-Equal rights for black individuals was first denied by our constitution, gradually became a worthy goal and, finally, thanks to the work of countless civil rights advocates, became the law of the land.
+Equal rights for black individuals was first denied by our constitution, but gradually became a worthy goal.
+Eventually, thanks to the work of countless civil rights advocates, it became the law of the land.
 Until we embrace our cultural and religious differences, America will never truly be the land of the free.